Seahawks mailbag: Pro Bowl snubs, playoff scenarios, and assessing impact of returning players

 But what it does need is Green Bay to lose to Chicago due to the conference tiebreaker.
 A Green Bay loss at home to Tennessee doesn’t do any good unless the Packers also then lose to the Bears (which, at least, is on the road).

-That Green Bay has the best record at the moment, has beaten New Orleans to give it the head-to-head on the Saints, and has a better conference record at 9-2 is why the Packers are the overwhelming favorite for the top seed — 79% via FiveThirtyEight.com.
+Green Bay has the best record, has beaten New Orleans to give it the head-to-head tiebreaker over the Saints, and has a better conference record at 9-2.
+That is why the Packers are the overwhelming favorite for the top seed — 79% via FiveThirtyEight.com.

-But if Seattle wins out while the Packers lose to Chicago and the Saints lose at least one of their next two games (each NFC games against the Vikings and Carolina) then the Seahawks will have the top seed as Seattle would win a two-team tiebreaker with Green Bay at 12-4 thanks to a better record in common games.
-Seattle went 5-0 against Minnesota, San Francisco, Atlanta and Philadelphia while Green Bay went 4-1 (Green Bay lost once to the Vikings).
+But if Seattle wins out, the Packers lose to Chicago and the Saints lose at least one of their next two games (both NFC games against the Vikings and Carolina), the Seahawks would have the top seed because they would win a two-team tiebreaker with Green Bay at 12-4 thanks to a better record in common games.
+Seattle went 5-0 against Minnesota, San Francisco, Atlanta and Philadelphia, and Green Bay went 4-1 (Green Bay lost to the Vikings).
 But again, this assumes a Green Bay loss to the Bears, not Tennessee.
-Also, Seattle cannot win a three-time tiebreaker at 12-4 with the Saints and Packers.
+Also, Seattle cannot win a three-team tiebreaker at 12-4 with the Saints and Packers.

 Obviously, Seattle can also still just finish with the best record in the NFC if its wins both and the Packers lose both and the Saints — who host the Vikings and play at Carolina — lose at least one.
-That’d be the cleanest way to do it, if not the easiest.
+That’d be the cleanest way to do it.

 Q: https://twitter.com/CraigMarker asked: Assuming Seattle beats the Rams and 49ers, who is the odds on favorite (for the Seahawks) to play first in the playoffs and where?

-A: As noted above, Seattle does have a remote shot at the number one seed and a first-round bye.
+A: As noted above, Seattle does have a remote shot at the No. 1 seed and a first-round playoff bye.

-But more logically, if Seattle does win the division, is being the two or three seed (the Seahawks won’t be the four as that is signed, sealed and delivered to whoever survives the NFC East).
+But if Seattle wins the NFC West it likely will be the No. 2 or 3 seed.
+The Seahawks won’t be No. 4, as that is signed, sealed and delivered to whoever survives the NFC East.

-FootballOutsiders gives Seattle 19% odds of the two seed and 36.5% of the three.
-The two seed would host the seven in the wild card round, which at the moment would be Arizona.
-As the three Seattle would host the six, which as of today would be Tampa Bay (no fun story lines there or anything).
+FootballOutsiders gives Seattle 19% chance to be No. 2 seed and 36.5% to be the No. 3 seed.
+The No. 2 seed would host seventh seed in the wild-card round, which currently is Arizona.
+As the No. 3 seed Seattle would host the sixth seed, which currently is Tampa Bay (no fun story lines there or anything).

-But, the scenario of winning the division includes handing the Rams another loss, which would push LA down — in fact, FootballOutsiders gives the Rams the best odds of being the six at 30.7%.
+But, if the Seahawks win the division that would mean handing the Rams another loss, which would push L.A. down — in fact, FootballOutsiders gives the Rams the best chance of being No. 6 seed at 30.7%.

-So, the most likely scenarios right now for Seattle winning the division mean then turning around and hosting a division rival on the first weekend.
+So the most likely scenarios right now for Seattle are winning the division and then hosting a division rival on the first weekend.

-If Seattle does not win the division, it will then have to go on the road the first weekend as the five seed (which would mean a game at the NFC East), six (probably playing the Rams) or seven (probably at the Saints).
+If Seattle does not win the division it would have to go on the road the first weekend as No. 5 (which would mean a game at the NFC East), 6 (probably playing the Rams) or 7 seed (probably at the Saints).

 Q: https://twitter.com/jhmont asked: Which returning player will have the biggest impact down the stretch and in the playoffs: Rashaad Penny, Josh Gordon, or Greg Olsen?

 A: Hmm.
-It feels like you could put these three in any order and turn out to be right.
+It feels like you could put these three in any order and be right.

 But I’ll give it a shot:

-1, Penny.
-Penny got his feet wet with his return Sunday with two carries for six yards in his first action in 54 weeks.
+1. Penny.
+Penny returned Sunday and had two carries for six yards, his first game in 54 weeks after recovering from a knee injury.
 Now he should be ready for more regular work.
-I don’t think Penny is going to suddenly have double-digit carries or something with Chris Carson and Carlos Hyde healthy — and it may be worth remembering Penny has had 10 or more carries only five times in 25 NFL games.
+I don’t think Penny is going to suddenly have double-digit carries with Chris Carson and Carlos Hyde healthy — and it’s worth remembering that Penny has 10 or more carries only five times in 25 NFL games.
 He’s always been sort of a spot player.
-But in that role he has made some big plays — of his six career touchdowns, five are on plays of 13 yards or longer including four rushing TDs of 18 yards or longer.
+But in that role he has made some big plays — of his six career touchdowns, five are 13 yards or longer, including four rushing TDs of 18 yards or longer.
 Even in only a handful of touches Penny could make a significant contribution with a big gain at the right time.

-2, Gordon.
-Since he hasn’t played or practiced in more than a year, it’s a little harder to read where Gordon is in things.
-But like Penny, he has the kind of big-play ability that could mean that even if he only gets 15-20 snaps or something he could turn in a few really pivotal plays.
-And Seattle obviously needs more out of that in its passing game right now.
+2. Gordon.
+He hasn’t played or practiced in more than a year, but like Penny, Gordon has big-play ability.
+Even if he gets only 15-20 snaps he could turn in a few pivotal plays.
+And Seattle obviously needs more of that in its passing game.

-3, Olsen.
-The 35-year-old is making a pretty miraculous recovery from a plantar fascia injury suffered Nov.
-19 and coach Pete Carroll said he looked good in practice last week.
-But it’s worth remembering that at the moment he is not on the active roster — if he makes it through a few more practices Seattle will make a move to get him on it.
-That, at least, means the team still has the option of not activating Olsen this week should he have a setback or not look ready.
-Seattle also has gotten good play out of Will Dissly and Jacob Hollister in Olsen’s absence, meaning the Seahawks can ease him back in some and maybe mean he’ll have a somewhat more limited role than before he was injured.
+3. Olsen.
+The 35-year-old is making an impressive recovery from a plantar fascia foot injury suffered Nov.
+19, and coach Pete Carroll said he looked good in practice last week.
+But it’s worth remembering that he is not on the active roster.
+If he makes it through a few more practices the Seahawks would make a move to activate him.
+But they also have the option of not activating Olsen should he have a setback or not appear ready.
+The Seahawks have gotten good play out of Will Dissly and Jacob Hollister, so they could ease Olsen back in.
 Olsen, though, could be a key target on third downs, and as with Penny and Gordon, simply adding a big play or two here or there could be critical these next few weeks.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.